conchyliculture/wikipoff/README.md

 # WARNING
 The whole app and DB building process is **heavily** french wiki oriented.
 Your mileage may vary.

+I am not:
+- an android developer
+- a Java developer
+- a developer.

+Everything here has mostly been written by copy-pasting code from stackoverflow.com and bashing ctrl-space shortcut in Eclipse.

 ## Getting Started
 1. git pull it
 2. compile